Hasankanso/PickApp-unity/README.md

 # TheProject
-let normal people offer rides and drive together, this modern way is efficient, flexible and energy saving.
-It might helps to solve congestion problems since more people will fit in one car, which means less cars on the road.<br>
+let private drivers offer rides and drive together, this modern way is flexible and energy/money saving.
+It may help solving congestion problems since more people will go in one car, which means less cars on the road.<br>

 # TASKS
 Adel: Register, login.<br>